Pop quiz: Do you know more about driving than Indy race car driver Johnny Unser of the Unser Racing Family?

 Yes, that means everyone—including the family pet.
 Not only are pets distracting, but in an accident, unrestrained animals can seriously injure or even kill other auto occupants and can easily themselves be injured or killed.
 A report by AAA and Kurgo Pet Safety notes: “An unrestrained 10-pound dog in a crash at 50 mph will exert roughly 500 pounds of force, while an unrestrained 80-pound dog in a crash at only 30 mph will exert approximately 2,400 pounds of force.”

 Spend the extra time and energy to properly secure your dog, cat, gerbil or other animals in the back seat of your car.
-Your car’s Lower Anchor and Tether for Children (LATCH) system, which is used to secure infant and child car seats, can be used for pet carriers as well.
-If you are not familiar with the system, check your owner’s manual for where to find and how to use them.
+Your car’s Lower Anchor and Tether for Children (LATCH) system, secures infant and child car seats, can be used for pet carriers as well.
+If you are not familiar with the system, check the car’s owner’s manual for where to find and how to use them.

 19. Take extra care around tractor trailer trucks.